 If you have read my previous posts, you know I like to provide value to my readers.
 I’m going to write on how you can launch Google Search Ads.
 After you’re done reading my step-to-step guide you’ll know how to launch Sponsored Search Ads and hopefully, you will not only know but will also actually do it.

-Whether you have an e-commerce store, drop shipping store, online service or even blog or portfolio website – photography, designer, developer, etc. This guide will help you to launch your first Google Ads campaign.
+Whether you have an e-commerce store, drop shipping store, online service or even portfolio website – photography, designer, developer, etc. If you’re only learning how to start a blog, this will come in handy.
+This guide will help you to launch your first Google Ads campaign.
 Let’s not waste any more time and let’s get to the details.

 What is Google Search Ads?